 The wood treatment is composed of 100% natural substances derived from minerals.
 It’s an environmentally friendly product, containing no solvents, zero VOCs and won’t leave any harmful substances or residue in soils and water, local wildlife, soils and aquatic life will be completely safe.

 Eco Wood Treatment has been certified by both LEEDS and the Green Building Council.
 The stain leaves a silvery patina, high end weathered look.

-This product by Valhalla Wood Preservatives is one of the best around and still uses a traditional, highly guarded secret recipe that’s been passed down through this family-owned Canadian company for 60 years.
+It’s produced in Canada and still uses a traditional, highly guarded secret recipe that’s been passed down through this family-owned Canadian company for 60 years.

-It comes in a powder concentrate that has an indefinite shelf life.
+This eco wood preserver comes in a powder concentrate that has an indefinite shelf life.
 Only mixing what you need means little to zero waste.
 Then it’s simply applied to your cladding, or any other wooden structure, with a brush, roller, spray or dipping.

-OrganoWood claims to be a next generation eco-friendly wood sealer that protects timber without the use of biocides, solvents and heavy metals.
-It takes its technology from the fossilisation process where natural substances, such as silicon compounds, penetrate wood fibres and seal them solid.
+Made in Sweden, OrganoWood takes its technology from the fossilisation process where natural substances, such as silicon compounds, penetrate wood fibres and seal them solid.
 Their environmentally friendly technology replicates this process at a much faster pace.

 The result is timber cladding that is waterproof, rot proof and fire resistant thanks to the effective non-combustible properties of the treatment.
 The wood protector doesn’t stain the timber, which will age as normal underneath the sealer.